-The table below provides an overview of the development of our most recently forecast performance indicators, excluding Deutsche Wohnen, and the target achievement level for these indicators in the 2021 fiscal year.
-The Group figures for 2021 are also shown including Deutsche Wohnen.
-When comparing the current Group figures against the previous year, it is important to bear in mind that the figures for 2021 include the Deutsche Wohnen Group, which was consolidated for the first time as of September 30, 2021 together with its earnings contributions for the fourth quarter of 2021.
+The table below provides an overview of the development of our most recently forecast performance indicators and the target achievement level for these indicators in the 2022 fiscal year.
+When comparing the current Group figures against the previous year, it is important to bear in mind that the figures for 2021 include the Deutsche Wohnen Group, which was consolidated for the first time as of September 30, 2021, together with its earnings contributions for the fourth quarter of 2021 only.

 Total Segment Revenue

 € 6,256.9 million

 € 2.0–2.1 billion

 EPRA NTA per share***